kubero-dev/kubero/comparison.md

 ### User interface
 The app needs to be easy to use.
 It should be possible to deploy an app with a view clicks.
 The user should be able to see the status of the app and the logs.

+### Multi User
+The app should be able to handle multiple users.
+Each user should be able manage applications.

+### Kubernetes
+Kubernetes has benefits like metrics, logmanagement, autoscaling and immutable infrastructure (restarts when the app crashes).

+### Multi Kubernetes
+It should be possible to deploy its apps to multiple different Kubernetes clusters.
 ### Scaling
 The app should be able to scale apps horizontally and vertically.